meirizarrygelpi/rational/README.md

 	Mul(σ, υ) = Mul(υ, σ) = 0
 	Mul(τ, υ) = Mul(υ, τ) = 0
 ```
-The infra Cockle quaternions are more commonly known as dual split-quaternions.
+The infra Cockle quaternions are different from the more familiar dual split-quaternions.

-Alternatively, you can obtain the infra Cockle quaternions from a perplex Cayley-Dickson construct with `rational.InfraComplex` values; a complex Cayley-Dickson construct with `rational.InfraPerplex` values; or a perplex Cayley-Dickson construct with `rational.InfraPerplex` values.
+Alternatively, you can obtain the infra Cockle quaternions from a *hyperbolic* Cayley-Dickson construct with `rational.InfraComplex` values; an *elliptic* Cayley-Dickson construct with `rational.InfraPerplex` values; or a *hyperbolic* Cayley-Dickson construct with `rational.InfraPerplex` values.

 ### rational.SupraComplex

 The `rational.SupraComplex` type represents a rational supra complex number.
-It corresponds to a null Cayley-Dickson construct with `rational.InfraComplex` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.InfraComplex` values.
 The imaginary unit element is denoted `i`, and the dual unit elements are denoted `α`, `β`, `γ`, `δ`, `ε`, and `ζ`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = -1
 	Mul(α, α) = Mul(β, β) = Mul(γ, γ) = 0